Mole Mania: Characters

 Players play as a mole named Muddy Mole (known in Japan as Mogurānya (モグラ〜ニャ), whose wife and children have been kidnapped by the farmer, Jinbe.
 Muddy must find and rescue his wife and seven children by navigating his way through the seven worlds of Jinbe Land; avoiding enemies, solving puzzles, stealing cabbages, and defeating the boss of each world.
 Freeing his loved ones one by one before coming face-to-face with Jinbe himself.

 Jinbe, a cabbage farmer and ruler of Jinbe Land, serves as the main antagonist to Muddy.
 He is depicted with a Mario-esque appearance and stature, wearing red overalls and a green shirt.
 His face is obscured by a full beard and he is seen wearing a brimmed gardener's hat.

 Jinbe Land is home to a wide variety of enemies sent by Jinbe to intercept Muddy before rescuing his family.
 These enemies include dinosaurs as well as two unnamed "plumber sons" that Muddy must defeat later in the game.

 Reception

-Jason Cipriano of MTV praised the games' short and to-the-point puzzles.
-1UP.com had compared the game to Adventures of Lolo when it comes to gameplay.
+Mole Mania garnered generally favorable reception from critics.
+The game holds a 79.33% rating based on three reviews at GameRankings.
+Readers of Family Computer Magazine voted to give the game a 22.1 out of 30 score in a 1998 public poll.
+According to Famitsu, the title sold over 11,830 copies respectively in its first week on the market.
+It sold 89,407 copies during its lifetime in Japan.
+Four writers of Nintendo Power drew comparison with HAL Laboratory's Eggerland series, citing the game's mix of action and puzzle elements.
+They commended its catchy music, challenge, multiplayer, and Super Game Boy enhancements, but saw the uneven combination of simple and complex puzzles within a single level to be a negative point.

+A writer for Total! stated that "Nintendo's idea of having the puzzles take place above and below ground is not only new, but also surprisingly good".
+Dave McComb of Nintendo Magazine System (Official Nintendo Magazine) praised the game's visuals for its simple but effective sprites, addictive gameplay, puzzles, boss battles, and two-player mode, but found the audio department to be average and noted the lack of additional replay value.
+Mega Fun's Ulf Schneider considered Mole Mania to be difficult puzzle game, noting that each level requires a very planned approach.
+Schneider celebrated its multiplayer, bonus rounds, and battery backup support.
+IGN's Steve Averett gave the game positive remarks for its audiovisual presentation, non-linear format, and versus mode.